B-AROL-O/FREISA/README.md

 Then, after the puppy is listening, try to give him some instruction to change face expression or make some sound, for example "Can you bark for me?" or "Today I'm feeling sad.".
-You should see in the terminal windows what whisper STT transcribed, what is sent to the LLM, the LLM reasoning, the response and the calls to the puppy state manager api.
+You should see in the terminal windows what whisper STT transcribed, what is sent to the LLM, the LLM reasoning, the response and the calls to the puppy state manager API.

 <a href="https://www.youtube.com/watch?v=cWYLJE8ZgHk">
   <img src="https://img.youtube.com/vi/cWYLJE8ZgHk/0.jpg" alt="FREISA-GPT Demo" width="400"/>